Druze in Syria: History

-In Syria, most Druze live in the Jabal al-Druze, a rugged and mountainous region in the southwest of the country, which is more than 90 percent Druze inhabited; some 120 villages are exclusively so.
+In Syria, most Druze live in the Jabal al-Druze, a rugged and mountainous region in the southwest of the country which is more than 90 percent Druze; some 120 villages are exclusively Druze.
 The Yaman were defeated by the Qays at the Battle of Ain Dara in Lebanon, which led to the Druze settling in the area.
 Other notable communities live in the Harim Mountains, the Damascus suburb of Jaramana, and on the southeast slopes of Mount Hermon.
-A large Syrian Druze community historically lived in the Golan Heights, but following wars with Israel in 1967 and 1973, many of these Druze fled to other parts of Syria; most of those who remained live in a handful of villages in the disputed zone, while only a few live in the narrow remnant of Quneitra Governorate that is still under effective Syrian control.
+A large Syrian Druze community historically lived in the Golan Heights, but following wars with Israel in 1967 and 1973, many fled to other parts of Syria; most of those who remained live in a handful of villages in the disputed zone.
+Only a few live in the narrow remnant of Quneitra Governorate that is still under effective Syrian control.

 Druze celebrating their independence in 1925.

 The Druze always played a far more important role in Syrian politics than its comparatively small population would suggest.
 With a community of little more than 100,000 in 1949 or roughly three percent of the Syrian population, the Druze of Syria's southwestern mountains constituted a potent force in Syrian politics and played a leading role in the nationalist struggle against the French.
 Under the military leadership of Sultan al-Atrash, the Druze provided much of the military force behind the Great Syrian Revolt of 1925–27.
 In 1945, Amir Hasan al-Atrash, the paramount political leader of the Jabal Druze State, led the Druze military units in a successful revolt against the French, making the Jebel al-Druze the first and only region in Syria to liberate itself from French rule without British assistance.
-At independence, the Druze made confident by their successes, expected that Damascus would reward them for their many sacrifices on the battlefield.
+At independence, the Druze expected to be rewarded for their sacrifices on the battlefield.
 They demanded to keep their autonomous administration and many political privileges accorded them by the French and sought generous economic assistance from the newly independent government.